Feuermagier/Beyond_Deep_Ensembles/Readme.md

 For UCI, you only need to run `python3 uci.py uci.yaml`, as this script also fits the Laplace approximations and evaluates MultiX.
 For PovertyMap-wilds, the `eval_ensembles` script is also not required as the main script also trains the ensembles.

+## License
+The `google-bnn-hmc` folder has been copied from https://github.com/google-research/google-research/tree/master/bnn_hmc.
+This code is licensed under the Apache-2.0 license (see https://github.com/google-research/google-research/tree/master).

+The `mnist-c` submodule is licensed under the Apache-2.0 license.